tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 * This example shows that neural networks can easily solve linear problems, but doesn't demonstrate their efficacy at nonlinear modeling problems.

 * The real power or neural networks can be seen when we add more than one neuron, especially dealing with nonlinear data.
-This is going to be explored later in today's class.
+This is going to be explored later in Today's class.

 Answer any questions before moving on.